RJ1002/aoe4custom/README.md

 # aoe4custom
-aoe4 world custom leaderboard discord bot i made for someone.
+aoe4 world custom leaderboard discord bot I made for someone. please note that this code is probably not made very good and it might break here and there.
 # you need
 - mongodb
 - discord bot